michaeluno/admin-page-framework/readme.txt

 - Fixed an issue that Quick Tags of rich editors could not be repeated.
 - Fixed an issue that values set to textarea tags were not escaped.
 - Tweaked the styling of widget forms.
+- Changed the metabox factory class to accept an empty ID to be passed to let the factory class automatically generates an ID from the class name.
 - Changed the timing of finalizing in-page tabs.
 - Changed the positions of the + and - repeatable buttons.